Some of the Stained Glass Artists and Studios featured on this site.

 In business in Melbourne between c.1880-1888 as Smyrk & Rogers.

-Herbert Morsbury Smyrk officially dissolved his partnership with Charles Rogers as “Smyrk & Rogers” on the 14th September 1888 and the company name then became Rogers & Co under Charles Rogers.
+Herbert Moesbury Smyrk officially dissolved his partnership with Charles Rogers as “Smyrk & Rogers” on the 14th September 1888 and the company name then became Rogers & Co under Charles Rogers.

-In later years (1896 specifically) H. M. Smyrk freelanced in stained glass design and had other established firms such as Ferguson & Urie and E. F. Troy of Adelaide execute his designs
+In later years H. M. Smyrk freelanced in stained glass design and had other established firms such as Ferguson & Urie and E. F. Troy of Adelaide execute his designs.

 Shrigley & Hunt.